sailfish009/openstructure/modules/conop/doc/functions.rst

               AssignBackboneTorsions(chain)
               AssignBackboneTorsions(residues)

   Assigns the backbone torsions PHI, PSI and OMEGA.
 The backbone atoms are required to be connected for the torsions to be added.
-In addition, only residues for which :meth:`~ost.mol.ResidueHandle.IsPeptideLinking` returns True are considered.
+In addition, only residues for which :attr:`~ost.mol.ResidueHandle.peptide_linking` is True are considered.

   The first signature assigns the torsions to *res*, assuming prev is the amino acid before, and *next* is the amino acid next to *res*.